JacquelineEEE/Predicting-Recidivism-Rates/README.md

 # Predicting Recidivism Rates
 This work is designed to support entities offering services to formerly incarcerated individuals.
 The dataset consists of individuals currently incarcerated in the Texas Prison System.
+All work in the repo was done in Aug of 2019.

 ### Problem Statement: